St Kilda - West

 Employment conditions in St Kilda - West remain below the national average according to AreaSearch analysis

-St Kilda - West has a highly educated workforce with strong representation in the technology sector.
-Its unemployment rate was 5.8% as of an unspecified past year.
+St Kilda - West has a highly educated workforce with a strong technology sector presence.
+The unemployment rate was 5.8% as of June 2024.

 Frequently Asked Questions - Employment